rkotze/rkotze.github.io/_posts/2018-04-15-cross-cutting-reactjs.md

 excerpt_separator: <!--more-->
 ---

-Higher-order components (<abbr title="higher-order component">HOC</abbr>) and Render props are two ways to build cross cutting code in React JS. _How do you decide to use one of the other?_ This is the question I will attempt to answer.
+Higher-order components (<abbr title="higher-order component">HOC</abbr>) and Render props are two ways to build cross cutting code in React JS. _How do you decide to use one over the other?_

 <!--more-->

-Back in the day using `React.createClass`, [**mixins**](https://github.com/facebook/react/blob/0.14-stable/docs/docs/05-reusable-components.md#mixins){:target="\_blank"}  was the way to share cross cutting concerns for components.
-Since the next version of JavaScript, ES6 was on the way the decision was made to use `class` for building React components to manage the state.
-However, `class` did not support mixins and a new way had to be developed.
+There reason we have these two approaches is because React decided to use ES6 `class` for building React components to manage the state.
+Before that, to share cross cutting concerns for components `React.createClass` [**mixins**](https://github.com/facebook/react/blob/0.14-stable/docs/docs/05-reusable-components.md#mixins){:target="\_blank"} was the way to handle that.
+However, `class` does **not** support mixins and a new way had to be developed.

-What was wrong with mixins?

-- Two mixins could implement the same method and that would cause one to override the other.
-No warning would appear if this was the case either.
-- Interesting thing is mixins can have their own mixins, creating protential for a deep tree of dependencies that would make debugging difficult.
-- Multiple mixins create lots of indirection making it difficult to identify which ones are modifing the state of the component.

-For more details Dan Abramov wrote a post on why [mixins considered harmful](https://reactjs.org/blog/2016/07/13/mixins-considered-harmful.html){:target="\_blank"}.
+For more details, Dan Abramov wrote a post on why [mixins considered harmful](https://reactjs.org/blog/2016/07/13/mixins-considered-harmful.html){:target="\_blank"}.

 ## Higher-order components

 Soon HOC evolved into the picture to support code reuse.
 Essentially these are similar to the decorator pattern, a **function** that takes a **component** as the first parameter and returns a **function**.
 This is where you apply your cross cutting functionality.

-**Example** Higher-order components
+**Example** of Higher-order components

 ```jsx
 function withExample(Component) {